kigawas/blog/content/posts/y-combinator-in-python.md

 3 * 2 * 1  # == 6
 ```

-The complicated part disappeared like magic!
+The complicated part `zetafy1(n - 1)` disappeared like magic!

+> Every magic can be explained.
+The recursion stops when falling into the basic case `n <= 1`.

 ### The final version without variables

 Remember we cannot define variables in lambda calculus?
-So we just remove the variable name and get the final version:
+So we just remove the variable name and reach the final version:

 ```python
 print(